 All mammals, including cats, have an endocannabinoid system (ECS).
 This system is most prominent in the brain and gut.
 The ECS works constantly to help regulate mood, sleep, inflammation, digestive functions, and more.
 The ECS also helps regulate and maintain healthy skin.
 Some research suggests that CBD interacts with the ECS to help promote the overall functionality of this system.
 Cats suffering from a mange infestation will be itching due to inflamed, irritated, or dry skin.

-Topical or ingestible CBD products may help stimulate the ECS.
+Topical or ingestible CBD products, like CBD oil For Dog, may help stimulate the ECS.
 These interactions may help provide relief and promote a sense of calmness.
 Relief of itching and irritation should cause your cat to scratch less, promoting quicker recovery.